-Grants and contracts held as primary investigator exceed £2.6million to date, and further co-investigator associated income to the University is approximately £6million.
+Grants and contracts held as primary investigator exceed £3million to date, and further co-investigator associated income to the University is approximately £6.5million.
 Current and recent grants include:

-- 2013-2017.
+- 2013-2019.
 EPSRC Centre for Innovative Manufacturing for Medical Devices (MeDe Innovation).
-Total award £7million with Leeds (PI Professor John Fisher), Newcastle (Profesor Kenny Delgarno), Bradford (Professor Phil Coates), and Nottingham (Professor David Grant). £355,000.
+Total award £7million with Leeds (PI Professor John Fisher), Newcastle (Profesor Kenny Delgarno), Bradford (Professor Phil Coates), and Nottingham (Professor David Grant) and Sheffield (Professor Paul Hatton PI. £355,000

 - 2012-2014.
 EC Marie Curie European Fellowship (IEF) for Dr Piergiorgio Gentile.
 “Advanced Biofunctional Membranes for Musculoskeletal Tissue Regeneration.”
 P. V. Hatton (PI). £125,000